 - Participate in curriculum planning, development, evaluation and assessment of learning outcomes.

 - Participate in the planning and development of integrated educational software such as AHIMAs Virtual Lab, EHR Go, Navigate 2, or others

 - Advise students in their educational plan and career goals per TCC and departmental advising practices.

 - Serve on program advisory, faculty and college committees.

 - Participate in department, division and college activities.

 - Attend continuing education meetings and seminars for the profession to enhance student learning and to maintain professional credentials and currency of course content.

 - Maintain office hours in accordance with Faculty negotiated agreement requirements.

-- Registered Health Information Administrator (RHIA) or Registered Health Information Technician (RHIT) and verification of current credentialing.
+- Active AHIMA credential, such as Registered Health Information Administrator (RHIA), Registered Health Information

-- Three to five years current work experience in the field of Health Information Management.
+- Seven years current work experience in the field of Health Information Management.

 All complete applications received by the priority consideration date will be reviewed by a screening committee.
 Selected candidates will be invited for interview which may include a teaching demonstration.